Jump to content

 Share on other sites

-I'm a bit hesitant to use el cheapo store brand tires myself.
-I use 235/75R15's Firestone Destination AT/2's on mine, but I don't have a lot of miles on them myself.
+I'm a bit hesitant to use el cheapo store brand tires.
+I use 235/75R15's Firestone Destination AT/2's on mine, but I don't have a lot of miles on them yet.
 I purchased them new.
 My family has using the destination AT series on the astro for ~20years and have had good luck with them.
 I think we went through 2 or 3 sets in that time.
 They don't prematurely wear out, and the astro is a tank in the snow with AWD.
 That saying, mine are made in costa rica and the ones on my van were made in the states.

 Some folks have luck searching junk yards for newer vehicles with the right tire size and buying mostly new tires at a discount, but this only really works if you have a tire machine.
 Most places charge you per tire mounting/dismounting fees, balancing and stems.
 By the time you do that you don't really save any money vs buying new.